Zitaye: Eli Njuchi leaves TNM

-Zitaye hit maker Eli Njuchi has terminated his commitment with mobile operator Telekom Networks Malawi (TNM) a year after working with the company.
+Zitaye hit maker Eli Njuchi has terminated his commitment with mobile operator Telekom Networks Malawi (TNM) after working with the company for a year.

 The youthful musician has made the announcement in a statement.
-Part of his message reads, “I would like to announce that I won’t be renewing the contract henceforth.”
+Part of his message reads: “I would like to announce that I won’t be renewing the contract henceforth.”

 The artist has stressed that he has parted ways with the mobile operator in good faith.
 He has also expressed his appreciation to TNM for the opportunity.